chungg/traquer/README.md

 - cargo bench

 ## types of indicators
+### momentum
-- momentum - indicators where crossing a threshold (zero line) may signify opportunities.
+Indicators where crossing a threshold (zero line, signal line, etc...) may signify opportunities.
+These thresholds may be: a signal line, zero lines, upper/lower value bounds, etc...

+### trend
-- trend - indicators where the direction (uptrend/downtrend) may signify opportunities.
+Indicators where the direction may signify opportunities.
+The slope and trajectory of the indicator are more important than the actual value.

+### volume
-- volume - indicators that factor in how much an asset has been traded in a period of time.
+Indicators that factor in how much an asset has been traded in a period of time.
+Depending on indicator, it may be a momentum indicator or trend indicator.

+### smooth
-- smooth - moving average functions. often used to track trend, levels of support, breakouts, etc...
-Is the same scale as input data.
+Provides moving average functions.
+Often used to track trend, levels of support, breakouts, etc...
+The results are in the same scale as input data and is often used as a signal line for input data.

 ## TODO